domRiddle/ASF/Configuration.md

 `bool` type with default value of `false`.
 When ASF is done with farming given account, it can automatically send steam trade containing everything farmed up to this point to user with `Master` permission, which is very convenient if you don't want to bother with trades yourself.
 This option works the same as `loot` command, therefore keep in mind that it requires user with `Master` permission set, you may also need a valid `SteamTradeToken`, as well as using an account that is eligible for trading in the first place.
 In addition to initiating `loot` after finishing farming, ASF will also initiate `loot` on each new items notification (when not farming), and after completing each trade that results in new items (always) when this option is active.
 This is especially useful for "forwarding" items received from other people to our account.

-Typically you'll want to use **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** together with this feature, although it's not a requirement if you intend to confirm manually in timely fashion.
+Typically you'll want to use **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** together with this feature, although it's not a requirement if you intend to handle 2FA confirmations manually in timely fashion.
 If you're not sure how to set this property, leave it with default value of `false`.

 ---